Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 Both of them come with a set of obvious and somewhat less obvious drawbacks.

 - **Framework-dependent** deployment:
   - Requires the user to have the correct .NET runtime installed on their machine.
 Not only will many users inevitably miss or ignore this requirement, the task of installing the _correct_ .NET runtime can be very challenging for non-technical individuals.
-Depending on their machine and the specifics of your application, they will need to carefully examine the [download page](https://dotnet.microsoft.com/download/dotnet/8.0/runtime) to find the installer for the right version, framework (i.e. base, desktop, or aspnet), CPU architecture, and operating system.
+Depending on their machine and the specifics of your application, they will need to carefully examine the [download page](https://dotnet.microsoft.com/download/dotnet/8.0/runtime) to find the installer for the right version, framework (i.e., base, desktop, or aspnet), CPU architecture, and operating system.
   - Comes with an application host that is _not platform-agnostic_.
 Even though the application itself (the `dll` file) is portable in the sense that it can run on any platform where the target runtime is supported, the application host (the `exe` file) is a native executable built for a specific platform (by default, the same platform as the dev machine).
 This means that if the application was built on Windows x64, a user running on Windows x86 will not be able to launch the application through the `exe` file, even if they have the correct runtime installed (`dotnet myapp.dll` will still work, however).
 - **Self-contained** deployment:
   - While eliminating the need for installing the correct runtime, this method comes at a significant file size overhead.
 A very basic WinForms application, for example, starts at around 100 MB in size.
 This can be very cumbersome when doing auto-updates, but also seems quite wasteful if you consider that the user may end up with multiple .NET applications each bringing their own runtime.